-snake that grabs its tail and rolls all over the place, this is called
+Another strange story is one about the unusal and non poisoneous snake, that grabs its tail and rolls all over the place, this is called the Hoop Snake.

-But the one folklore story that I find is the best and perhaps the closest to the truth is the one about the Australian Dropbear.
+But the one folklore story that really has folk shaking in their boots, is the one about the blood dripping Australian Drop Bear.

-The Dropbear is reported to be around about the size of a medium sized dog.
+The animal is reported to be around about the size of a medium sized dog.

 It is said to be totally covered in a coarse, thick, grey fur.